Janet-Mina/British_Airways/README.md

 **Dashboard**

-The dashboard has 4 KPIs with growth percentages, 5 visuals of a line,bar,pie,map charts and 2 slicers.
+The dashboard has 4 KPIs with growth percentages, 5 visuals of a line, bar, pie, map charts and 2 slicers.

 ![](img/BA_dashboard.png)